Ajay9o9/Ajay9o9/README.md

 ## About ME 💬 :
-I like to work out hard when it comes to coding.
+- 🔭 I like to work out hard when it comes to coding.
+Web dev --> Android dev --> Flutter dev.
+- I have been been coding for almost 7 years, working for 5 years, currently working as ✨ Senior/Lead flutter dev ✨.
+- I also know laravel, django backend development, little bit of node-js.
+- In frontend angular is my goto, although for python i go with streamlit or Gradio.
+- Im currently learning Machine learning and Aritificial Intelligence, here is my portfolio [AI- Portfolio](https://eportfolio.mygreatlearning.com/ajay-k-v)
+- I know full-stack development with the above combinations.
+- I have a youtube channel called CodingSalad [CodingSalad](https://www.youtube.com/@codingsalad/videos)

 <div id="head_" align ="center">
   <img src="https://i.imgur.com/0zT5B10.gif" width ="520"/>
   </div>